David Airey – “design is a profession I’m incredibly fortunate to be a part of”

 And finally, if you died and got reincarnated as a song, what would that song be?

 Marconi Union — Weightless.
 Put on some headphones, turn it up, close your eyes, breath.
 Sometimes the best thing we can do is to slow down.

-This interview was requested and devised by work placement student George Adam.
+This interview was requested and devised by guest curator George Adam.